learn-co-students/js-advanced-functions-context-lab-sfo-web-120919/README.md

 will change with our new knowledge.
 While the code will stay _mostly_ the same, you're going to need to use `this` a lot more.

-The tests guide you to implementing a time card system: when someone enters the company's state of the art technical office, the employee has to insert their card in a time-clock which will record the time they came in.
+The tests guide you to implementing a time card ssteym: when someone enters the company's state of the art technical office, the employee has to insert their card in a time-clock which will record the time they came in.
 When it's time to leave, the employee will "punch out."